 Galaxy groups come in a wide range of scales.
 We want to benefit from the advantages of grouping over the full range down to the instances of pairs.
 Typical friends-of-friends and related group algorithms do not scale physically over the three decades of mass of interest ($10^{12} - 10^{15}~\Msun$).
-Appreciating the importance of the matter, we initiated studies resulting in three papers.
-In the first \citep{2015AJ....149...54T}, we gave detailed attention to eight well-studied groups/clusters ranging from the Local Group to the Coma Cluster.
-It was possible in these eight clean cases to isolate an observable proxy for the virial radius of collapsed halos; the radius of second turnaround, $R_{2t}$ (related to the "splashback" radius \citep{2014JCAP...11..019A}).
+Appreciating the importance of the matter, we initiated studies that resulted in three papers.
+In the first \citep{2015AJ....149...54T}, we provided detailed account of eight well-studied groups/clusters ranging from the Local Group to the Coma Cluster.
+It was possible in these eight clean cases to isolate an observable proxy for the virial radius of collapsed halos; the radius of the second turnaround, $R_{2t}$ (related to the {\it splashback} radius \citep{2014JCAP...11..019A}).
 This radius is found to scale, as theory predicts, as $R_{2t} \propto M^{1/3}$ and $R_{2t} \propto \sigma_p$ for halos (groups, clusters) with mass $M$ and velocity dispersion $\sigma_p$.
 This first paper establishes the coefficients of the scaling relationships.

-In the second paper \citep{2015AJ....149..171T}, the scaling relationships were applied to build a group catalog involving 43,000 galaxies in the 2MASS redshift survey essentially complete over the sky at $\vert b \vert > 5^{\circ}$ for galaxies brighter than $K_s = 11.75$ \citep{2012ApJS..199...26H}.
-The 2MASS survey, given its sensitivity to old stars, gives good representation of the mass distribution within the volume extending to 15,000~\kms\ that is our principal concern.
+In the second paper \citep{2015AJ....149..171T}, the scaling relationships were applied to build a group catalog involving 43,000 galaxies in the Two Micron All Sky Survey (2MASS) redshift survey essentially complete over the sky at $\vert b \vert > 5^{\circ}$ for galaxies brighter than $K_s = 11.75$ \citep{2012ApJS..199...26H}.
+The 2MASS survey, given its sensitivity to old stars, provides a good representation of the mass distribution within the volume extending to 15,000~\kms\ which is our principal concern.
 Relative distances are based on redshifts.
 We favor the use of this group catalog at systemic velocities greater than $\sim 3000$~\kms.
-Were we to consider an alternative we would use the similarly physically motivated catalog by \citet{2017MNRAS.470.2982L}.
+Were we to consider an alternative, we would use the similarly physically motivated catalog by \citet{2017MNRAS.470.2982L}.